Gastronomic routes of Andalusia

 An exploration of this long-standing wealth of produce and culinary expertise is a unique way to get to know the region, and the Andalucía tourist board has created a series of gastronomic routes covering some of the diverse landscapes, from valleys and vineyards to mountains and the coast.

-Another word borrowed from the Arabic is 'almadraba', meaning 'violence' or 'strike', and which refers to the exhilarating methods of catching bluefin tuna – enclosing them in vast nets and tying ropes around their tails to haul them aboard – during the spring period when they migrate from the Atlantic to the Mediterranean.
+Another word borrowed from the Arabic is 'almadraba', a traditional and spectacular fishing art that refers to the exhilarating methods of catching bluefin tuna – enclosing them in vast nets and tying ropes around their tails to haul them aboard – during the spring period when they migrate from the Atlantic to the Mediterranean.
+In this impressive fight, the fastest and most agile wins.
 The route runs along the Coast of Cádiz.

 Jabugo ham route